Kluvens/COMP2041/git.md

 - **git branch -m \<branch\>** rename the current branch to <branch>
 - **git branch -a** list all remote branches

+### git checkout
+the git checkout command lets you navigate between the branches created by git branch

+### git rm
+git rm can be used to remove individual files or a collection of files.
+The primary function of git rm is to remove tracked files from the git index

+ **git rm [-f/--force] <file>** is used to remove files

+### git push
+git push command is used to upload local repository content to a remote repository.

 ## Tracking a project with git:
 - project must be in single directory tree
 - usually don't want to track all files in directory tree